-Other Freeway features include:
+Summary of Freeway features:

-- Standard support for Ethernet LANs running the transmission control protocol/internet protocol (TCP/IP) - Standard support for FDDI LANs running the transmission control protocol/internet protocol (TCP/IP) - Support for multiple ICPs (two, four, eight, or sixteen communication lines per ICP) - Wide selection of electrical interfaces including EIA-232, EIA-449, EIA-485, EIA-530, EIA-562, V.35, ISO-4903 (V.11), and MIL-188 - Server management and performance monitoring with the simple network management protocol (SNMP), as well as interactive menus available through a web browser, local console, telnet, or rlogin - Variety of off-the-shelf communication protocols available from Simpact - Support for multiple WAN communication protocols simultaneously on a single Freeway server - Elimination of difficult LAN and WAN programming and systems integration by providing a data link interface (DLI) to access Freeway services through the transport subsystem interface (TSI) - Creation of customized server-resident and ICP-resident software, using Simpact's software development toolkits
+- Freeway Server standard support for Ethernet LANs running the transmission control protocol/internet protocol (TCP/IP) - Support for multiple ICPs (two, four, or eight communication lines per ICP) - Wide selection of electrical interfaces including EIA-232, EIA-449, EIA-530, EIA-562, V.35, and MIL-188 - Freeway Server management and performance monitoring with the simple network management protocol (SNMP), as well as interactive menus available through a local console, telnet, or rlogin - Variety of off-the-shelf communication protocols available from Protogate which are independent of the client operating system and hardware platform - Support for multiple WAN communication protocols simultaneously - Elimination of difficult LAN and WAN programming and systems integration by providing a powerful and consistent Freeway API - Creation of customized server-resident and ICP-resident software, using Protogate's software development toolkits

-1.2 OS/Impact Overview
+1.2 OS/Protogate Overview

-The operating system that runs on the ICP is Simpact's OS/Impact real-time executive, which is optimized for communications applications.
-Customers of Simpact's commercial off-the-shelf protocols need no knowledge of OS/Impact, but system integrators developing customized Freeway applications to run on the ICP need to understand how to use OS/Impact, as explained in this manual.
+The operating system that runs on the ICP is Protogate's OS/Protogate real-time executive, which is optimized for communications applications.
+Customers of Protogate's commercial off-the-shelf protocols need no knowledge of OS/Protogate, but system integrators developing customized Freeway applications to run on the ICP need to understand how to use OS/Protogate, as explained in this manual.

-OS/Impact is a real-time operating system kernel designed for Motorola's 68xxx family of processors.
-In the real-time environment, actions are generally interrupt-driven and many operations proceed logically in parallel.
-To support this environment, OS/Impact provides a multi-tasking system with priorities and optional time slicing.
+OS/Protogate is a real-time operating system kernel designed for Motorola's ColdFire® family of processors.
+In the real-time environment, actions are generally interruptdriven and many operations proceed logically in parallel.
+To support this environment, OS/Protogate provides a multi-tasking system with priorities and optional time slicing.